Mayoral elections in Chicago: Hispanic candidates

 No Hispanic individual has either been elected or otherwise served as mayor of Chicago The first "hispanic" (Mexican/Native American) to run for mayor was former 25th Ward Alderman and Illinois State Representative, Attorney Juan M. Soliz.
 Several Hispanic candidates have unsuccessfully sought election as mayor in the past including William E. Rodriguez in 1911; Gery Chico and Miguel del Valle in 2011; Jesús "Chuy" García in 2015; Gery Chico, Neal Sales-Griffin, and Susana Mendoza in 2019.

 Irish American candidates

 Twelve of Chicago's mayors have been Irish Americans.
 These include John Patrick Hopkins (the first to serve as mayor) Edward Fitzsimmons Dunne, William Emmett Dever, Edward Joseph Kelly, Martin H. Kennelly, Richard J. Daley, and Richard M. Daley.
 It also includes Frank J. Corr, who was appointed acting mayor by City Council.

 Jewish candidates

-Rahm Emanuel is the only Jew to have been elected mayor.
+Rahm Emanuel is the only Jewish person to have been elected mayor.
 No Jews have otherwise served as mayor Jews who had unsuccessfully sought election as mayor prior to Emanuel's first successful campaign in 2011 include William Singer in 1975 and Bernard Epton in 1983.